 Running is an activity that helps keep you in shape, maintain a healthy weight, and build muscle.
 But running can also put stress on your feet and ankles and result in injuries.
-If you are new to running, there are some safety tips to consider that can help you ease into a routine and keep your feet healthy.
+If you are new to running, our Tarrant County podiatrist has some important safety tips for new runners to consider that can help you ease into a routine and keep your feet healthy.

 Avoid Running Injuries With the Right Shoes

 Injuries from running can happen for a variety of reasons, including wearing the wrong type of shoes.
 According to the Cleveland Clinic, the shoes you wear play the biggest role in preventing injuries due to running.
-You can consult with a podiatrist for recommendations on specific types and styles of running shoes based on your gait, foot type, and activity level.
+If you live in the DFW area, you can consult with a Tarrant County podiatrist for recommendations on specific types and styles of running shoes based on your gait, foot type, and activity level.
 Running shoes should be comfortable as soon as you put them on and not need to be “broken in.”
 When purchasing shoes for running, you want to make sure they have cushioning, arch support, and room in the toes.
 Not wearing the proper shoes can cause foot pain and lead to problems such as:

 - Ingrown or black toenails